Student Rules and Regulations

 3.7.11 Students become liable to pay tuition fees in full at the start of each academic year.
-Students may, with the approval of the Director of Finance, pay their tuition fees in instalments.
+Students may, with the approval of the Director of Finance and Corporate services, pay their tuition fees in instalments.
 Please refer to http://www.aber.ac.uk/en/student-finance/undergraduate-uk/tuition-fees/how-to-pay/ for full payment options.
 The University reserves the right to demand immediate payment of any outstanding sums notwithstanding any agreement to pay in instalments.

 3.8 Regulations Relating to Fees for University Accommodation